Stochastic Gradient MCMC for Nonlinear State Space Models: Discussion

 In this work, we developed a particle buffered stochastic gradient estimators for nonlinear SSMs.
 Our key contributions are (i) extending buffered stochastic gradient MCMC with particle filtering for nonlinear SSMs, (ii) analyzing the error of our proposed particle buffered stochastic gradient $g^{\PF}_\theta$ (Theorem~\ref{thm:gradient_bias_mse}) and its affect on our SGLD Algorithm~\ref{alg:sgld} (Theorem~\ref{thm:finite_sample_error}), and (iii) generalizing the geometric decay bound for buffering to nonlinear SSMs with log-concave likelihoods (Theorem~\ref{thm:lipschitz_bound_logconcave}).
 We evaluated our proposed gradient estimator with SGLD on both synthetic data and EUR-USD exchange rate data.
 We find that buffering is necessary to control bias and that our stochastic gradient methods (Algorithm~\ref{alg:sgld}) are able to out perform batch methods on long sequences.

-Possible future extensions of this work include relaxing the log-concave restriction of Theorem~\ref{thm:lipschitz_bound_logconcave}, extensions to Algorithm~\ref{alg:sgld} as discussed at the end of Section~\ref{sub:sgld_alg}, and applying our particle buffered stochastic gradient estimates to other applications than SGMCMC, such as optimization in variational autoencoders for sequential data~\citep{maddison2017filtering, naesseth2018variational}.
+Possible future extensions of this work include relaxing the log-concave restriction of Theorem~\ref{thm:lipschitz_bound_logconcave}, extensions to Algorithm~\ref{alg:sgld} as discussed at the end of Section~\ref{sub:sgld_alg}, and applying our particle buffered stochastic gradient estimates to other applications than SGMCMC, such as maximising loglikelihoods or optimization in variational autoencoders for sequential data~\citep{maddison2017filtering, naesseth2018variational}.